 We have all probably heard the term “hangry” – a term that’s a combination of angry and hungry.
-Many people who try to avoid all carbs at all cost have probably felt this feeling at least once.
+Many people who try to avoid all carbs at all costs have probably felt this feeling at least once.
 Individuals believe that in order to control the blood sugar or get in better shape, we need to eliminate all carbs.

 Furthermore, people that have tried to be on a diet that is low in carbs know how difficult and challenging that can be.
-They cannot sustain for a long period of time, and then eventually their problems with the blood sugar come back, and they end up gaining back their weight.
+They cannot sustain themselves for a long period of time, and then eventually their problems with the blood sugar come back, and they end up gaining back their weight.
 And moreover, they spend months of deprivation.

 There is a better way, however, with which we can still consume some of the foods we enjoy and not feel hangry.